 - They occur at intersections, particularly those without traffic signals

 - They are often linked with reduced agility - older adults are less able to get out of the way of oncoming vehicles

 - Many occur in complex road environments such as on undivided roads, on a roadway in a busy location, and when vehicles are reversing.

 - Most common types of crashes were reversals, where the pedestrian expected the driver to stop or alter their course, where the pedestrian thought the vehicle was not moving, and where the vehicle came behind a corner or parked car.

-- Errors in judgement include judgement of when to cross the road safely, judgement of the speed or course of the vehicle and unwarranted expectancies about the behaviour of drivers.
+- Errors in judgement include the judgement of when to cross the road safely, the judgement of the speed or course of the vehicle and unwarranted expectancies about the behaviour of drivers.

 Road Safety recommendations for older pedestrians are: